I have a few questions for you, and be honest:

 - Eat steak and eggs for lunch

 - Eat steak and eggs for dinner with a mixed green salad.

-In this diet, sunday is a cheat day where you can eat whatver you like including carbs, here’s what i enjoy doing.
+In this diet, Sunday is a cheat day where you can eat whatever you like including carbs, here’s what I enjoy doing.

 - grab a cup of black coffee and take a casual stroll for about an hour in the morning.